xeylou/testade.xeylou.fr/content/posts/windows-container/index.md

 i think it's safe for now to test it || watch it grow rather than deploy it (not production tested, support?, only docker community?, microsoft reaction)

-i think it is a good way to bypass windows restrictions && get a new way to host windows only services
+i think it is a good way to bypass windows restrictions && get a new way to host windows only services; && also integrated it well better w/ your existing docker infrastructure

-i hope those projects go well, i'll keep watching them
+i hope these projects go well near future, i'll keep watching them && support them